From Medication to Diet: Discover How to Effectively Manage Arthritis in Dogs and Cats

 I believe that pets experience the greatest relief when you combine prescription and natural therapy targeting pain while supporting mobility.

 CBD can’t cure arthritis, but it’s definitely a long-term natural option for cats and dogs that are already in pain.
 Invest in full-spectrum oil, as it provides greater pain relief compared to regular CBD.
-Treatment also includes anti-inflammatory medication with a prescription from your veterinarian.
+Treatment also includes anti-inflammatory medication prescribed by your veterinarian.
 Remember that your pet’s arthritis treatment should always focus on pain relief and quality of life.
-I found that my old girl, Sasha, experienced the greatest pain relief when I balanced prescription medication with supplements, including fish oil and full-spectrum oil.
-I understand that many pet owners are hesitant about long-term medication for their pets; however, if you struggle to get out of a chair or cannot walk because of swollen and stiff joints, you would rely on pain pills for relief.
-The same applies to your precious fur baby.
-If they’re in pain, supplements alone cannot alleviate aches and stiffness.

 If you have any questions or a story to share about your pet’s journey with arthritis, please feel free to comment!